TheGloriousGenesis/CS_Learning/React/README.md

 of page
 - Special types of props determined by prefix ‘on’, is Reacts way of event listening.
 Instead of object in this case it wants a function.
 - React does not rerender when variables change in the class change.
 You have to manually state this.

+### Hooks
+- Allow state and lifecycle methods in functional components (functional components being simple functions)
+- Allow large functions to be split into smaller understandable pieces
 - Hooks must usually be called inside function
+- Hooks can be custom or can use inbuilt React ones `useState`: manage state, `useEffect`: manage side effects (edit DOM manually)
+- Difference in return type for React components:
+  - Render() —> Normal react
+  - Return() —> Hook
 - useState returns array [value, updatingFunction] where first element is current state value, second is the function you need to use to update the state e.g const [title, setTitle]
 - Hook can be called multiple times depending on how many instances of the component we have.
 Each instance is managed independently by react